wazuh/wazuh-documentation/source/ossec_splunk_installation.rst

 Configuration
 -------------

-If Splunk is not installed in default location or the username is not admin, open ``SPLUNK_DIR/etc/apps/wazuh/bin/ossec_agent_status.py`` and change the values of ``wazuh_dir`` and/or ``wazuh_user``.
+If Splunk is not installed in the default location or the username is not admin, open ``SPLUNK_DIR/etc/apps/wazuh/bin/ossec_agent_status.py`` and change the values of ``wazuh_dir`` and/or ``wazuh_user``.

-The first time a user access the application the following steps are required:
+The first time a user accesses the application the following steps are required:

 - The user will be asked for a user/password pair, and a name for the pair.
-The pair is used for Wazuh Restful API.
-Type a user and password valid for the API on all the OSSEC managers, and name it Splunk.
+The pair is used for the Wazuh Restful API.
+Enter a valid user and password for the API on all the OSSEC managers, and name it Splunk.
 - In the menu, go to ``Searches & Reports -> Utility``.
 Execute ``Initialize OSSEC Server Lookup Table`` and ``Rebuild OSSEC Server Lookup Table``.

-The credentials pair Splunk is required, because the application will look for it when tries to check the agents' status.
+The credentials pair in Splunk is required, because the application will look for it when it tries to check the agents' status.
-To add more credentials pairs go to ``Apps->Manage Apps`` and click ``Set up`` in Reporting and Management for Wazuh row.
-Credentials are stored in a secure way, using Splunk Storage Passwords.
+To add more credentials pairs go to ``Apps->Manage Apps`` and click ``Set up`` in the Reporting and Management for Wazuh row.
+The credentials are stored in a secure way, using Splunk Storage Passwords.

 Adding new managers
 -------------------